brayden-dowson/TheRiptide/README.md

 Everyone spawns as a ClassD and are given 2 colas.
 The nuke is activated and the first person to escape wins!

 ### Peanut Dodge Ball
-Everyone spawns in 173s room with 173.
+Everyone spawns in a random room with 173.
+Round may be modified with many random gamemodes.
 The last one alive wins!

 ### Peanut Hide And Seek
 All lights are out and light is locked down.
 Everyone spawns in light and are given flashlights and have 30 seconds to hide from peanut.
 Flashlight do not work on peanut.

+### Peanut Multiplication Revised Entry
+Two people spawn as 173 the rest are Class-D. 173 has less health/sheild.
+173s multiply on kill.
+Class-D must escape and kill all the 173s to win.
+173s win if they kill all the Chaos/Class-Ds.

 ### Protect The Site Manager
 A random player is the site manager.
 They will be spawned in as a Scientist with a pistol, combat armor, a facility manager card and SCP 268.
 They will have an certain number of NTF private body guards (Manager and guards will be given 75% damage reduction).
 The Site manager’s goal is to make it from light containment all the way to surface to turn on the nuke.
 To turn on the nuke the generators must be done.
 If the nuke goes off before the Site manager dies then the Site manager and guards win.
 Chaos will be spawned in and their goal is to simply kill the Site manager before the nuke is detonated.

 ### SCP Mutation
-Normal round but the SCPs have random sizes
+Normal round but the SCPs have random sizes.

 ### Shy Guy Rampage
 A Shy Guy spawns in entrance and is triggered by everyone.
 All other players are Class-D and spawn in their cells.
 Class-Ds get 6x SCP330, 4x SCP207, medkit, painkillers and a facility manager card.
 Surface is locked down.
-The last one alive win!
+The last one alive wins!
 > requires [Harmony.dll](https://github.com/brayden-dowson/TheRiptide/releases) as a dependency

 ### Shy Guy XK